A gastroscopy is an investigation of the oesophagus, stomach and duodenum.

 You will be given a choice about whether or not to have sedation for this procedure.
 Many people have a more positive memory of this procedure if they take the maximum amount of sedation on offer, although some have no sedation and have equally positive reports.

 You may receive a local anaesthetic to numb the throat that can be gargled or sprayed.
 It is often banana flavour!
 Sedation may be administered through a vein in the arm or hand.
-This help you stay relaxed and comfortable and drowsy but it is not the same as a general anaesthetic.
+This helps you stay relaxed, comfortable and drowsy but it is not the same as a general anaesthetic.

-If you have opted for sedation, you will be monitored for about an hour while it wears off.
+If you have opted for sedation, you will be monitored for about an hour after the procedure while it wears off.
 You may be aware of the air that has been pumped in, and have a sore throat from the tube for a couple of days.